PolarsBear/parseaia/docs/index.md

 This is all of the code from a [`screen`](#class-mainscreen)

 ##### Properties
-* xml: `codeclasses.Base` Just the xml in object form, doesn't serve any purpose
+* rawself: `codeclasses.Base` Just the xml in object form, doesn't serve any purpose
+* xml: `codeclasses.Base` Just the xml in object form, but this holds a bit of extra data I haven't transferred yet
 * blockslist [`[Block]`](#class-codeclassesblock) A list of all blocks in the [`Screen`](#class-mainscreen), without any sense of hierarchy
 * gvars [`[Block]`](#class-codeclassesblock) A list of all global variable declarations
 * events [`[Block]`](#class-codeclassesblock) A list of all event handlers